WICG/aom/explainer.md

 axHeading.role;  // returns "heading" because "captain" is not legal.
 ```

-If ARIA attributes are used, the same behavior applies, in that
+If ARIA attributes are used, the same behavior applies,
-accessing the **`role`** property returns the *computed* property
+in that accessing the **`role`** property returns the *computed* property value,
+which is taken:
-value, which is taken from the accessible node first, from the
+* from the accessible node first,
-ARIA attribute second, and from the HTML element's native semantics
+* from the ARIA attribute second,
+* and from the HTML element's native semantics third.
-third.

 ```js
 var textbox = document.createElement("input");